estuary/flow/site/docs/reference/Connectors/capture-connectors/salesforce.md

 1. Pull down your active specifications into your local environment using the command `flowctl catalog pull-specs --prefix Tenant/Salesforce`

 2. This command will generate a folder for each subtree of your tenant.
-Using the above example tenant, you would end up with a top level folder struture named Tenant and a sub folder named Salesforce.
+Using the above example tenant, you would end up with a top level folder structure named Tenant and a sub folder named Salesforce.

 3. Within the sub folder for your Salesforce capture you will find yaml specification files for your each of your collections that follow the naming convention `BindingName.schema.yaml`.